indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 			- Your non-expired (but used) rental skills can be found in the "Tamer Skill System" menu of the "Skill" tab of the Tamer stat window.
 		- Some non-rental and rental tamer skills stack with one another:
 			- For Example, Berserker and Enhanced/Ultimate Berserker can both be active on one digimon.
-			- While you can have an Enhanced/Reinforced Rental Skill and an Ultimate Rental Skill of the same kind active at the same time, they do not stack.
+			- While you can have an Enhanced/Reinforced Rental Skill and an Ultimate Rental Skill of the same kind equipped at the same time, they do not stack.
 				- For example, Enhanced Berserker and Ultimate Berserker *do not* stack and will overwrite one another if cast at the same time.
 	- Recommended Combinations for high DPS:
 		- For SK - Matt Passives, Enhanced/Ultimate Vigor, Reinforced/Ultimate Focus **OR** Reinforced/Ultimate Saikyou